league-curriculum/Python-Introduction/docs/README.md

 The Markdown flavor is Myst  https://myst-parser.readthedocs.io/en/latest/index.html

+The Makefile in `docs/` has the following targets:
-Use `make livehtml` to build the documentation and start a live server, which with auto-rebuild on changes.
+    * Use `make livehtml` to build the documentation and start a live server, which with auto-rebuild on changes.

-Use `make publish` to push the changes to the `gh-pages` branch
+    * Use `make publish` to push the changes to the `gh-pages` branch

 The theme is [Furo](https://pradyunsg.me/furo/quickstart/)